-As at 31 December 2017, the DT Loan was still outstanding with a loan principal of approximately HK\$16,275,000.
-The grant of the DT Loan under the DT Loan Agreement is a financial assistance provided by the Company within the meaning of the Listing Rules and the Provision of the Loan constituted a discloseable transaction for the Company under Chapter 14 of the Listing Rules.
-Details of the Provision of the Loan are set out in the announcements of the Company dated 19 December 2016, 19 June 2017 and 18 December 2017, respectively.
+As at 31 December 2018, the DT Loan was still outstanding with a loan principal of approximately HK\$11,265,000.
+The grant of the DT Loan under the DT Loan Agreement is a financial assistance provided by the Company within the meaning of the Listing Rules.